N03512799/ELSpring2018/doc/Readme.md

+# Spring 2018 Embedded Linux Docs Folder

-This directory is for all documentation related to the project
+This directory is for all my documentation related to the projects for Embedded Linux this semester.